Conspicuous consumption: Inequality and debt

 The findings that Banuri and Nguyen reported indicate that the cyclical effect of borrowing money for conspicuous consumption leads to and perpetuates economic inequality.
 That poor people imitate, try to match, and emulate the consumption patterns of rich people in order to increase their social status, and perhaps rise in society.
 That such socio-economic behaviours, facilitated by easy access to credit, generate macroeconomic volatility and support Veblen's concept of pecuniary emulation used to finance a person's social standing.

 Other research supports these and similar results.
 For example income inequality has been found to be associated with reduced savings rates.
 One hypothesized mechanism for this relationship is 'expenditure cascades' whereby consumption norms are set by the relatively wealthy, who then have more income and consumption relative to others as inequality rises.
 This emulation of the consumption norms of relatively wealthy peers is supported by a large literature.

 One complication found in the macro literature is that the link between inequality and savings may depend on context, in particular on the degree of financialisation.
 When the degree of financialisation is high, inequality tends to reduce the national savings rate as the emulation effect is more powerful when finance is readily available, but the opposite effect may occur when financialisation is low as the emulation effect is weak, and the rich tend to save at a higher rate than the poor.
 The effect of inequality on savings is also found to be positive in Asia, where financialization is lower.
 The relationship is also found to depend on economic policy and institutions.
-For example inequality appears to lower savings in market economies but to rather reduce aggregate demand in planned economies.
+For example inequality appears to lower savings in 'liberal market economies' but to rather reduce aggregate demand in 'coordinated market economies'.

 In the case where inequality lowers savings, and increases leverage and a tendency to run large current account imbalances via the expenditure cascade mechanism, this has been associated with more frequent and/or severe economic crisis.